 Heart Attack: How to Prevent Another One

-- Aspirin and other antiplatelet medicines to prevent blood clots.
+- Aspirin and other antiplatelet medicines.
+These are used to prevent blood clots.

-- Statins and other medicines to lower high cholesterol.
+- Statins and other medicines.
+These are used to lower high cholesterol.

 Healthy lifestyle changes can help lower your risk of having another heart attack.
 And they may help you feel better and live longer.
 Here are some things you can do: